-Our shelter disappears under your bed so you can't even tell it's there.
+Our shelter disappears under your bed so you can't even

 T he lowest cost and safest shelter design puts your family just seconds from safety.
 Convenient, comfortable and much roomier inside than expected.
 Securely anchors on TOP of your bedroom flooring (concrete slab required).
 Fully tested and engineer certified.
 Multiple exits.
 Great safe room.